laurelherting/lmh-headspace/AWS/examTips.md

 popular exam q
 1. Read after write consistency for PUTS of new objects
-2. Eventual Consistency for overwrite PUTS and Deletes
-### Can take some time to propagate
+2. Eventual Consistency for overwrite PUTS and Deletes Can take some time to propagate

 ### S3 Storage Tiers/ Classes
 1. S3 Standard
-### 99.99% availability
+99.99% availability,
-Stored across multiple devices in multiple facilities Designed to sustain loss of 2 facilities concurrently S3 - IA
+Stored across multiple devices in multiple facilities, Designed to sustain loss of 2 facilities concurrently
+2. S3 - IA
-    1. Infrequently Accessed
+Infrequently Accessed,
-    2. For data that’s accessed less frequently, but requires rapid access when needed
-        ### Lower fee than S3, but charged retrieval fee
+-For data that’s accessed less frequently, but requires rapid access when needed -Lower fee than S3, but charged retrieval fee
-S3 One One -IA
+3. S3 One One -IA
-    1. want lower cost option for infrequently accessed data, but do not require the multiple Availability data resilience Glacier
+For when you want lower cost option for infrequently accessed data, but do not require the multiple Availability data resilience
+4. S3 - Intelligent Tiering
+Optimize costs by auto moving data to most cost-effective tier
+5. S3 Glacier
-    1. Very cheap
+Very cheap
-    2. Used for archival only
+Used for archival only
-    3. Expedited, standard or bulk
+Expedited, standard or bulk
-    4. Standard retrieval time = 3-5 hours
+Standard retrieval time = 3-5 hours
+6. S3 Glacier Deep Dive Archive
+Lowest cost storage class
+where retrieval time of 12 hours is acceptable

 ### S3 Charges
 1. storage